zeruhur/loner/loner-en.md

 In *Loner* Non-Playing Characters (NPCs), Foes, Organizations, Monsters, and even relevant objects like vehicles are characters too!

-A **Living Character** follows the same rules of generation as the Protagonist.
+- **Living Character** follow the same rules of generation as the Protagonist.
-**Non-Living Characters**, instead, do not have a goal, a motive, nor a nemesis.
+- **Non-Living Characters**, instead, do not have a goal, a motive, nor a nemesis.

 **Example**
 > **The Century Skylark** Spacecraft in bad shape.
 Hyperjump Drive, Camouflage Circuits, Midlife Courier.